chrum/fedTetris/README.md

 ## Workshop steps

 You can pick up at any step of the course by selecting desired branch.
 **IMPORTANT**: Task branches are for you to complete so try not to check them too quickly :)

-Branch | Description
+Branch name | Description
 --- | ---
 **master** | Fresh angular project generated with *ng new <project-name>* **1.intro-form** | Creating intro module with dummy player form component